January 6, 2025

 Solution:

-• Allow the top 2-3 inches of soil to dry out before watering again.
+• Let the top 2 to 3 inches of the soil dry out fully before you water them again.

-• If root rot is suspected, gently remove the plant from its pot, trim off any black or mushy roots, and repot in fresh, well-draining soil.
+• If you are worried about root rot then take the plant out of its pot, trim away any black or mushy roots and then repot it using fresh soil.

 Underwatering

-On the flip side, too little water can stress your pothos, leading to yellow leaves.
+Too little water can also stress your pothos and cause yellow leaves.

 Signs of Underwatering:

-• Soil pulling away from the edges of the pot.
+• Soil that pulls away at the edges of the pot.

 Solution: